 An aversion takes place in Rivers of London, when Peter's sometime-partner Leslie gets possessed by Punch, which literally causes her face to fall off as soon as the malicious spirit leaves her body.
 As of book 3, months of plastic surgery have only corrected a fraction of the damage.

-Apparently invoked by the Capitol in The Hunger Games Katniss finds that her hearing in her left ear is restored, and while she was out the Capitol apparently enhanced her appearance for the cameras — her skin's perfection, smooth and glowing with no burns, scars or anything.
-Peta on the other hand has his lower leg replaced with a metal and plastic device.
+Apparently invoked by the Capitol in The Hunger Games.
+After her Games, Katniss finds that her hearing in her left ear is restored, and while she was out the Capitol apparently enhanced her appearance for the cameras — her skin's perfection, smooth and glowing with no burns, scars or anything.
+Peeta on the other hand has his lower leg replaced with a metal and plastic device.
 This is true for all victors, who will go on to live in the spotlight after their bloodbath.

 Lampshaded in the second book of The Mortal Instruments when Alec, Jace, and Isabelle return from a hunt and Alec questions why Izzy never gets any dirt on her.
 Her response?
 "I'm pure at heart.
 It repels the dirt."